Ericsson/ecchronos/docs/METRICS.md

 The `statistics.enabled` controls if the metrics should be enabled.
 The output directory for metrics is specified by `statistics.directory`.

+**Note that statistics written to file are not rotated automatically.**

+Metrics are exposed in several ways, this is controlled by `statistics.reporting.jmx.enabled`, `statistics.reporting.file.enabled` and `statistics.reporting.http.enabled` in `ecc.yml` file.

-Which metrics should be enabled is controlled by `statistics.excluded` in `ecc.yml` file.
+Metrics can be excluded from being reported, this is controlled by `statistics.reporting.jmx.excludedMetrics` `statistics.reporting.file.excludedMetrics` `statistics.reporting.http.excludedMetrics` in `ecc.yml` file.
-The `statistics.excluded` takes an array of quoted regexes to disable metrics.
+The `excludedMetrics` takes an array of quoted regexes, for example, `".*"` will exclude all metrics.

-Note that statistics written to file are not rotated automatically.

 ## Driver metrics